jprili/bcit-term-2/orientation.md

 - Set aside time to apply
 - consider location and duties
 - review student at work articles before submitting your app or attending an interview.
+- Apply to jobs: Ratio **~15 apps : 1 interview**
+- Apply for more than one position per company strategically
+- Be open to different roles.
+- SAVE the job descriptions.
+- Most positions come in around Jan and February.

+## tap into your network
+**Self-directed work term**: Job must be approved by coordinator before accepting.

+## success tips
+- Know what sets you apart
+-

 # Resumes